 Compiling Dash Core¶

-While Dash offers stable binary builds on the website and on GitHub, and development builds using Jenkins, many users will also be interested in building Dash binaries for themselves.
+While Dash offers stable binary builds on the website and on GitHub, and development builds using GitLab CI, many users will also be interested in building Dash binaries for themselves.
 This process has been greatly simplified with the release of Dash Core 0.13.0, and users who do not required deterministic builds can typically follow the generic build notes available on GitHub to compile or cross-compile Dash for any platform.

 The instructions to build Dash Core 0.12.3 or older are available here on a previous version of this page.